asimsaeed353/angular-course-maxschwarz/14-routing/01-starting-project/notes.md

 With this approach and using a *console.log()* statement you can see that the whole component will not be rendered again and again but only the changes will be rendered.

+### 275. Nested Routes

+Child routes are a special Angular feature that allows us to work with nested router outlets.
+It will essentially allow us to load a component into another component that was loaded because of another route.